 It’s only fitting that a restaurant dedicated to chocolate would make an amazing cup of hot chocolate.
 In fact, they make nine variations of these sweet liquid treats!
 Some of which include: peanut butter, hazelnut, Mexican spicy hot chocolate, Italian thick, and salted caramel.

-With various locations across NYC, Snowdays makes delicious hot chocolates with either big traditional marshmallows, or with a generous amount of Lucky Charm marshmallows!
+With various locations across NYC, Snowdays makes delicious hot chocolates with either big traditional marshmallows, or special flavors like matcha hot chocolate, peanut butter hot chocolate, and even a vegan hot chocolate options!

 6. The Chocolate Room, Cobble Hill